By Miranda Simon

-No narcotics were involved — narcotics officers sometimes work on code-enforcement complaints.
+No narcotics were involved in the case.
+Narcotics officers got involved because they work on code-enforcement complaints.

 In 2003, Mr. Vargas-Ortiz and two other suspects were arrested in connection with the sexual assault of a victim under 14.
-Mr. Vargas-Ortiz pleaded no contest to charges he committed lewd and lascivious acts with the child, according to the San Mateo County District Attorney's Office.
+Mr. Vargas-Ortiz was convicted in 2004.

 Officers who responded to the code-violation complaint said they observed an "illegal structure" in the rear yard of the site.
 The structure was "an add-on to the existing residence that had not been approved by the city with permits and is drawing electricity from main house," Detective Soares said.
 "It presented a fire hazard."